 Registration is required.
 There is no cost to attend.

 If you like this month’s topic but can’t make the date, register anyway.
-I’ll send you a link to the recorded webinar a few days after the live event.
+I’ll send you a link to the recorded webinar several days after the live event.

-Download Statistical PERT® Logormal Edition (a freely licensed Excel spreadsheet) before or after the webinar.
+Download Statistical PERT® Normal Edition (a freely licensed Excel spreadsheet) before or after the webinar.

 Questions we’ll tackle in the webinar:

-- How do Microsoft’s LOGNORM.DIST and LOGNORM.INV functions work (and what makes them so hard to use?)
+- How do Microsoft’s NORM.DIST and NORM.INV functions work (and what makes them so hard to use?)

-- How does SPERT Lognormal Edition make using the lognormal probability distribution easy to do?
+- How does a Statistical PERT Normal Edition spreadsheet make using Excel’s formulas easy to use?

 - November – TBD

 Be alerted when new topics are announced and when registration opens for the next free webinar.
-Join my free, monthly newsletter!
+Join my free, bi-monthly newsletter!

 Got an idea for a great webinar topic related to probabilistic estimation?
 Contact me!